1976 Tangshan earthquake: Cultural references

 Chinese director Feng Xiaogang's 2010 drama film Aftershock depicted how a family led their lives after the earthquake.

 Footage of the incident appeared in the film Days of Fury (1979), directed by Fred Warshofsky and hosted by Vincent Price.

+Accounts from earthquake victims are presented in the book The Good Women of China (2002), written by the Chinese author Xue Xinran.

+Chinese director Chen Chang's 2026 drama Love Story in the 1970s (2026) depicts from episode #1.22 the impact on population from a newspaper reporter's and a surgeon's points of view, with some archival footage.